hazemKrimi/personal-website/README.md

 5. If you forked this repo you can use the actions workflow that I am using but you will need to add an SSH private key as an action secret.
 You will find this setting under repo settings > security > secrets and variables > actions.
 You will add your key as `DEPLOY_SSH_KEY` in repository secrets.

-6. If you are not using GitHub Actions or not deploying on a VPS you probably know what you are doing but you can still refer to the [Hugo Deployment Guides](https://gohugo.io/host-and-deploy/).
+6. If you are not using GitHub Actions or not deploying on a VPS you can refer to the [Hugo Deployment Guides](https://gohugo.io/host-and-deploy/).